luyadev/luya/docs/guide/app-admin-module-permission.md

 }
 ```

-Now the given API controller is also accessible to api users.
+Now the given API controller is also accessible to API users.

 ### RestActiveController